sharok23/expense-manager/README.md

 DELETE /{id} : Delete a transaction by its ID.
 It takes an ID as a path variable and returns a string message.

-GET /labels : Get a list of all transactions with color.
+GET /list : Get a list of all transactions with color.

-GET /{date} : Get a list of transactions based on given date.
+GET /pageable : Get a paginated list of transactions sorted by ID in ascending order.
+The page number, size, and sort parameters can be customized.

 # UserController